trag1c/crossandra/README.md

 - `suppress_unknown`: whether unknown tokens should throw an error
 - `rules`: a list of additional rules to use

 The enum takes priority over the rule list.
+The list of rules is ordered by priority (descending).

 ### `Crossandra.tokenize`
 ```py